KrithikaVellingiri/SIH-25010/README.md

 Community trainers: Local youth trained to assist farmers with the tech, building trust and bridging literacy gaps.

-Farmer-to-farmer knowledge exchange: AI also curates local success stories, allowing farmers to hear “what worked in your neighbor’s field” rather than just generic scientific advice.
+Farmer-to-farmer knowledge exchange: AI also curates local success stories, allowing farmers to hear “what worked in your neighbor’s field” rather than just generic scientific advice.</li>

-PROBLEMS ADDRESSED:
+<li>PROBLEMS ADDRESSED:

 Language & Literacy Barrier
 → Voice-first interaction in local dialects, no need to read/write<b>